We respect your privacy and we promise to do the following:

 Please note that these rights may only apply in certain circumstances.
 If you contact us to exercise any of these rights we may ask you to verify your identity and to provide other details to help us to respond to your request.
 We will only use this information in order to verify your identity.

-You have the right to access the personal information we hold about you at any time, subject to a fee specified by law (which is currently £10).
+You have the right to access the personal information we hold about you at any time.
 You also have the right to ask us to update or correct any incomplete, inaccurate or out-of-date personal information that we hold about you free of charge.

 Before we are able to provide you with, or to correct, any personal information we hold about you, we may ask you to verify your identity and to provide other details to help us to respond to your request.
 We will only use this information in order to verify your identity.

-If you wish to exercise any of your rights please contact our Data Protection Coordinator.
+If you wish to exercise any of your rights please contact our Data Protection Officer.

 When we receive a complaint from a person we make up a file containing the details of the complaint.
 This normally contains the identity of the complainant and any other individuals involved in the complaint.
 We will only use the personal information we collect to process the complaint and to check on the level of service we provide.